roblaing/erlang-webapp-howto/unit1/README.md

 ]
 ```

-<h2>Add cowboy to the list of applications to start in apps/unit1/src/unit1.app.src</h2>
+<h2>2.
+Add cowboy to the list of applications to start in apps/unit1/src/unit1.app.src</h2>

 The third element in the `{application, Application, Proplist}.` tuple found in the
 <a href="https://erlang.org/doc/design_principles/applications.html#application-resource-file">